Package Leaflet: Information for the User

 aidra is a contraceptive and is used to prevent pregnancy.

-Each of the 21 tablets contains a small amount of two different female hormones, known as drospirenona and etinilestradiol.
+Each of the 21 tablets contains a small amount of two different female hormones, called drospirenone and ethinylestradiol.

 Before starting to take aidra, your doctor will ask you some questions about your personal and family medical history.
 The doctor will also measure your blood pressure and, depending on your personal situation, may perform some other tests.

-In this prospectus, several situations are described in which you should interrupt the use of aidra, or in which the effect of aidra may be reduced.
-In these situations, you should not have sexual intercourse or should take additional non-hormonal contraceptive precautions, for example, use of a condom or another barrier method.
-Do not use the rhythm or basal body temperature method.
-These methods may not be reliable because aidra alters the monthly changes in body temperature and cervical mucus.
+This package leaflet describes several situations in which you should stop using aidra or in which the effect of aidra may decrease.
+In such situations, you should not have sexual intercourse or should take additional non-hormonal contraceptive precautions, for example, use a condom or another barrier method.
+Do not use the rhythm or temperature method.
+These methods may not be reliable since aidra alters the monthly changes in body temperature and cervical mucus.

-In some situations, you should take special care while using aidra or any other combined contraceptive, and you may need to have regular check-ups with your doctor.
+In some situations, you should be extra careful while using aidra or any other combined contraceptive, and it may be necessary for your doctor to examine you periodically.
 If the condition develops or worsens while you are using aidra, you should also inform your doctor:

 BLOOD CLOTS